 - Fiber: 3g

-This dish is an excellent source of protein from the beef, providing energy and aiding muscle repair.
-The inclusion of bell peppers and peanuts offers a boost of essential vitamins, antioxidants, and healthy fats.
+This dish is an excellent source of protein from the beef, which, in turn, provides energy and aids muscle repair.
+Furthermore, the inclusion of bell peppers and peanuts offers a boost of essential vitamins, antioxidants, and healthy fats.

 Health Benefits of Ingredients